jnidzwetzki/bboxdb/README.md

 <img src="docs/images/key_example.jpg" width="400">

-_Example with one-dimensional data._ When you store the record of a customer and using the customer id as the key, you can later retrieve the record efficiently.
+_Example with one-dimensional data:_ When you store the record of a customer and using the customer id as the key, you can later retrieve the record efficiently.

-_Example with two-dimensional data._ When you store the geographical information about a road, which key should you choose for the road?
+_Example with two-dimensional data:_ When you store the geographical information about a road, which key should you choose for the road?
 You can use the name of the road (e.g., _road 66_).
 However, this type of key does not help you later to retrieve the road.

 If you want to retrieve all roads which are located in a certain area in space(hyperrectangle query), which key should you use?
 It is almost impossible to find a suitable key that allows locating multi-dimensional data efficiently.
 Therefore, often an expensive full data scan is required to retrieve the data.